mparno/fenics-web/source/doc/programmers-reference/cpp/math/Lagrange.rst

       p.set(0, 0.0);
       p.set(1, 1.0);

+    It is the callers reponsibility that the points are distinct.

     This creates a Lagrange polynomial (actually two Lagrange polynomials):

       p(0,x) = 1 - x   (one at x = 0, zero at x = 1)
       p(1,x) = x       (zero at x = 0, one at x = 1)

     .. cpp:function:: Lagrange(unsigned int q)